olatarek01/My-Portfolio/README.md

-# Ola Tarek — Personal Portfolio Website 🌐
+# Personal Portfolio Website 🌐

 A fully responsive and modern **personal portfolio website** built to showcase my frontend development skills, projects, and experience.
 This portfolio focuses on **clean UI design**, **smooth animations**, and **user-friendly interactions**, while maintaining performance and accessibility best practices.